Transforming lives with exceptional learning - aspiring beyond the expected

 Discovery - Predators

-Our second area of learning this term is ‘Predators!'
+Our second area of learning during the Autumn Term is ‘Predators!'

 We have focused our predators topic to whales and we have been doing lots of research about them.
 We have looked at different types of whales, where they live, what they eat and how they breath.
 We have used all of this knowledge to create fabulous information leaflets based on whales.